russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Understanding your audience

-The first step to creating a children's book isn’t the book idea but understanding your audience, whether middle grade or lower.
-In his book 'Craft in The Real World,' Matthew Salesses talks about why it’s so important to consider who your audience is.
-Salesses explains that for children’s books, this means being hyper-aware of the backgrounds of young readers and how they might understand the story.
+The first step to creating a children's book isn't the book idea; it's understanding your audience, whether middle grade or younger.
+In his book 'Craft in the Real World,' Matthew Salesses talks about why it's so important to consider who your audience is.
+Salesses explains that, for children's books, this means being hyper-aware of young readers' backgrounds and how they might understand the story.

 By being more aware of diversity and opinions, you can create a book that speaks to children across cultures.
 By pinpointing the age range you want to focus on, you can identify age-appropriate language and themes.
 You can also choose whether board books or picture books would be a better option.

-Another interesting point is explained by Joseph Campbell in 'The Hero with a Thousand Faces.'
-He tells us that each stage of a character’s journey can teach children a lesson or help them develop their values.
-Thus, the story is not only entertaining but also educational.
+Joseph Campbell explains another interesting point in 'The Hero with a Thousand Faces.'
+He tells us that each stage of a character's journey can teach children a lesson or help them develop their values.
+This makes the story not only entertaining but also educational.

 You want to learn how to write a children's book, so now it's time to get started.